This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine the water, beef base, bay leaf, oregano, pepper, and garlic in a pot and bring to a boil.
-Dissolve the beef base and boil for 5-7 minutes to reduce liquid by about 1/3.
+- Combine the water, beef bouillon, bay leaf, oregano, pepper, and garlic in a medium saucepan and bring to a boil.
+Dissolve the beef bouillon and boil for 5-7 minutes to reduce liquid by about 1/3.
+Taste broth and adjust salt and pepper if desired.

-- Dip the roast beef into the broth for 1-2 minutes or until hot and place on the 4 hoagie buns dividing the beef evenly.
-Divide the provolone cheese and peppers as well onto the 4 sandwiches.
+- Dip the roast beef into the broth for 1-2 minutes or until hot and pile onto the toasted hoagie rolls.
+Top with provolone cheese and broil for a couple of minutes to melt the cheese (optional).

-- Serve each sandwich with a side of the beef broth for dipping.
-Enjoy!
+- Top with the peppers and serve immediately with a side of the beef broth for dipping.

 Notes